 Diet: Ants, termites, beetles, flies, spiders, snails, mites, and other small invertebrates.

 Breeding information: Adults breed on land between fall and spring.
 Females lay an average of 6-9 eggs in moist natural cavities such as leaf litter, soil burrows, or rotting logs.
 Females typically brood eggs for 6-8 weeks and sometimes males will remain as well.
 Juveniles often remain in the nest cavity with the mother 1-3 weeks after hatching.

 Status in Tennessee: Local populations can be numerous; however some have been extirpated due to deforestation.

 - The Eastern Red-backed Salamander plays an important role in the nutrient cycle of the eastern forest ecology.

-Best places to see in Tennessee: Mature forests in northeast corner of TN.
+Best places to see in Tennessee: Mature forests in the northeast corner of Tennessee.